 - Companies must provide link to jobs page at onset of partnership

 - Companies must add program logo(s) to website

-Yes, in 2017, there will be three career fairs and two employer-to-trainer summits.
+Yes!
 For dates and locations please visit the Events calendar on the homepage.

 The Solar Training Network partners with the American Association of Community Colleges, GRID Alternatives, Solar Energy International, the National Association of Workforce Boards, the Solar Energy Industries Association, the Florida Solar Energy Center and the University of Central Florida.

 Please contact us by e-mail at SolarTraining@SolarFound.org.

 If you have not found the answer you are looking for?
 Drop us a line at email@example.com